2023 Solar Incentives Guide for Washington, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are usually given before any solar tax credits are calculated.
-Rebates may be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or cash back after a purchase, are typically given before any solar tax credits are calculated.
+These rebates can be given by your local utility company, by your county or by your state.

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 State & Local Solar Incentives